rockettheme/docs/Docs/phpbb/styles/ionosphere/INDEX.md

 Introduction
 -----

-Ionosphere, the April 2012 phpBB3 Club style release, is an incredibly versatile phpBB3 style that places the artist's palette in your hands, through our most comprehensive Color Chooser system to date.
+Ionosphere, the April 2012 phpBB Club style release, is an incredibly versatile phpBB style that places the artist's palette in your hands, through our most comprehensive Color Chooser system to date.

 ![][style]